dino10bit/healthsync/05-data-sync.md

 ### Lifecycle of a Hot Path Sync Job Message
 *(This diagram illustrates the lifecycle of a single message in the SQS queue, not an AWS Step Functions state machine)*

+The following steps detail the journey of a single sync job message, ensuring reliability and fault tolerance through the native features of Amazon SQS.

+1.  **Queued:** A `RealtimeSyncRequested` event is routed to the primary SQS queue.
+The message is now durably stored and waiting to be processed by a worker.
+2.  **In Progress:** A `WorkerLambda` instance polls the queue and receives the message.
+Upon receipt, SQS makes the message temporarily invisible to other consumers for a configured `VisibilityTimeout` period.
+This prevents other workers from processing the same job simultaneously.
+3.  **Succeeded:** If the `WorkerLambda` successfully completes all steps of the synchronization algorithm (fetching, resolving conflicts, writing data, and updating state), it makes an explicit call to SQS to delete the message from the queue.
+This marks the job as complete.
+4.  **Retrying:** If the worker encounters a transient error (e.g., a temporary network issue, a brief third-party API outage) or a bug, it will throw an exception.
+It does **not** delete the message.
+When the `VisibilityTimeout` expires, the message reappears in the queue and can be picked up by another worker for a new attempt.
+SQS automatically increments the message's internal `ReceiveCount`.
+5.  **Moved to DLQ:** The SQS queue is configured with a `maxReceiveCount` threshold (e.g., 5 attempts).
+If a message fails to be processed successfully after this many attempts, SQS automatically gives up and moves the message to the configured Dead-Letter Queue (DLQ).
+This "poison pill" handling prevents a single, consistently failing job from blocking the entire sync pipeline.
+The DLQ can then be inspected by support engineers to diagnose the root cause of the failure.

 ```mermaid
 graph TD
     A[Queued] --> B{In Progress};